-These Grilled Carne Asada Mulitas are similar to traditional quesadillas but use corn tortillas and marinated skirt steak.
-They are one of my new favorite party appetizers to make in the warmer months and after marinating, can be ready in less than 15 minutes!
+These Grilled Mulitas are similar to traditional quesadillas but use corn tortillas and marinated skirt steak.
+These crispy tortilla "sandwiches" are one of my new favorite party appetizers to make in the warmer months.
+After marinating, these mulitas can be ready in less than 15 minutes!

 Marinated skirt steak grilled to perfection, melted under cheese, and sandwiched between two crispy charred corn tortillas.
 They are SO flavorful!

 I was actually pleasantly surprised at how easy these corn "quesadillas" were.
 Making them entirely on the grill saved me so much time and I had minimal dishes to clean.

 The most tedious part is waiting for the steak to marinate.
 But trust me, it will be WELL worth the wait!
 See below for mulita recipe variations and tips!

 Mulitas vs. Quesadillas

 They are both popular Mexican dishes that are similar in some ways.